wookey-project/wookeypedia/sphinx/source/tataouine/repo.rst

    - one repository for EwoK (the kernel)
    - one repository for the bootlader

 In order to deploy a given project SDK, we use repo.
-This permit to download the various repositories and deploy them properly in the good place automatically.
+This allows to download the various repositories and deploy them properly in the adequate places automatically.

 .. image:: img/repo_archi.png